I'm going to rape you up the butt and then throw you out the window!

 - Evangelion creator Hideaki Anno appears in Welcome To The Quiet Room as a physician who slips and ends up smashing his head open on the floor.
 He doesn't actually die, but is injured severely enough that he bleeds out and has to be replaced by another doctor.

-- Jackie Chan in Enter the Dragon was a stunt coordinator for the film before he became famous; he appears in two scenes in his second appearance where he has a short fight with Lee before his neck is snapped.
+- Jackie Chan in Enter the Dragon was a stunt coordinator for the film before he became famous; he appears in two scenes in his second appearance where he has a short fight with Bruce Lee before his neck is snapped.